 The Command Procedure Language (CPL) is a powerful programming language available at command level.
-It is a simple high-level language with PRIMOS operating system commands, as its primitive statements, making it very powerful.
+It is a simple, high-level language; PRIMOS commands, as its primitive statements, make it very powerful.
 CPL allows sequences of operating system commands and CPL directives to be built into command procedure files for execution.
-CPL directives provide for parameter passing and validation, for error handling and for control of statement execution order within the command file.
+CPL directives provide for parameter passing and validation, error handling and control of statement execution order within the command file.
 CPL has many unique features which bring the power of command level programming to the user.
-Some of these are the position-independent argument passing, the interface to the PRIMOS operating system condition mechanism, and the comprehensive set of flow of control directives.
-The use of CPL will significantly enhance user productivity and system ease-of-use.
+Some of these are the positionindependent argument passing, the interface to the PRIMOS operating system condition mechanism, and the comprehensive set of flowof-control directives.
+The use of CPL will significantly enhance user productivity and make the system easier to use.